 Section 16(a) of the Exchange Act requires our directors and executive officers, and persons who own more than 10% of a registered class of our equity securities, to file with the SEC initial reports of ownership and reports of changes in ownership of our common stock and other equity securities.
 Officers, directors and greater than 10% stockholders are required by SEC regulations to furnish us with copies of all Section 16(a) forms they file.
-Based solely upon a review of copies of Section 16(a) reports and representations received by us from reporting persons, Form 4s were filed late by Ronen Luzon, Or Kles, Billy Pardo, Ilia Turchinsky, Arik Kaufman, Oren Elmaliah and Oron Branitzky.
+Based solely upon a review of copies of Section 16(a) reports and representations received by us from reporting persons, a Form 3 filed by Shoshana Zigdon was filed late.